INSURANCE - CAR INSURANCE

 Some no-vehicle car insurance policies may offer additional coverage in addition to liability protection:

-• Medical payments: This coverage helps pay for medical bills for you and your passengers in the event of an accident, regardless of who was at fault.
+• Medical payments: This helps pay for medical bills for you and your passengers in the event of an accident, regardless of who was at fault.

-Coverage not offered by non-owner car insurance
+Coverage not offered by a non-owner car insurance policy

 Comprehensive insurance covers non-collision damages like theft, vandalism, or weather-related damages.
 Collision insurance helps with the costs of damages following a crash, whether that's a single-car crash like hitting a telephone pole or a collision with another car.
 The car owner must file a claim with their insurance policy if there is damage to their vehicle.